mattyoung101/ant_colony_hpc/docs/parallel.md

 For each colony:
     Worker (Rank N) including master:
-        #if OMP #pragma omp parallel for #endif
+        #pragma omp parallel for (if USE_OMP is enabled)
         For each ant we have to process:
             Process the ant.
-    Master (Rank 0): Gather all colonies from workers. <-- WE CAN'T DO THIS! it would be better to have each snapgrid record tiles we wrote to, then send them back & have master merge them.
+        Send master indices of colonies that need ants to be added to them.
+        Send master updated SnapGrids and which tiles were written.
+    Master: Receive data from all workers.

-Serial code (update SnapGrids, colony work, etc).
+Master: Serial code (update SnapGrids, colony work, etc).
 ```

 We really want to avoid having to sent around the colony list, if we can avoid that in any way